Iran Will Never Trust America Again

 TEHRAN — “We were naive to think the United States would keep its promises in a deal with us,” Hasan, a retired captain in Iran’s Islamic Revolutionary Guard Corps (IRGC) and a veteran of the Iran-Iraq war — now a prominent film director — said last week from his office in a major regime production studio in central Tehran.
 “I thought enough time had passed since the revolution that we could potentially engage with America again,” he continued, before he let out a resigned sigh.

 For years, I had spoken with Hasan and his colleagues, all members of the IRGC, as part of my academic research into their organization.
 (They all agreed to speak with me on the condition of anonymity.
 The first names used here are pseudonyms.)
-In our most recent conversations, they seemed to be tacitly marking an abrupt end to a rare moment, in which they felt changing Iran’s relationship with the United States was both possible and justified.
+In our most recent conversations, they seemed to be tacitly marking an abrupt end to a rare moment, in which they felt that changing Iran’s relationship with the United States was both possible and justified.
 Their tone was marked mostly by embarrassment for having felt hopeful in the first place.

 Just four years earlier, these same IRGC members had hotly debated whether President Hassan Rouhani and his foreign minister, Javad Zarif, were doing the right thing by seeking to strike a deal with not only European powers, Russia, and China, but also the United States.
 In 2014, they would gather regularly, usually over lunch, and hold lively discussions about the most recent developments in the negotiations.
 Hasan — one of the most vocal proponents of the potential deal — said excitedly during one of the meetings, “If Zarif can achieve this deal, he’ll be our Mossadegh,” referring to Mohammed Mossadegh, the Iranian prime minister from 1951 to 1953, who nationalized the oil sector and was later deposed in an American-British coup.